LYR by Irma Marco

 LYR is, in part, an appropriation of the “Liberación y Reparación” signs that can be found in mobile phone bazaars.
 Re-contextualising this message the artist questions aspects of our current technological dependence - emphasizing our constant need for optimisation and updating in our hyper-connected digital realities - while not losing sight of from whom, and from where, we are being offered the solutions to these particular first world problems.

 Irma proposes that LYR is a space for reflection that plays with the limits between irony and the artistic object.
 In Tangent Projects gallery we find an installation which includes text intervention, found objects and audio testimonials.
-In addition, a series of weekly gatherings will take place within the gallery.
-Somewhere between a debate, performance and support group, these evenings will seek to offer a space to consider and critique the distinct problems regarding the digital realities of today.
+In addition, a series of gatherings will take place within the gallery.
+Somewhere between a debate, performance and support group, these events will seek to offer a space to consider and critique the distinct problems regarding the digital realities of today.
 You can read more about them here and here.

 LYR by Irma Marco is a continuation of the exhibition project Prototypes for a Feminist Future, a group exhibition curated by Tangent Projects earlier this year.
 The exhibition sought to stimulate a dialogue regarding the potential of non gendered structures and explore how to create an equitable microstructure, this would go on to develop the ideological foundation for the new Tangent Projects space.